natacharome/natacharome/README.md

 - 🏦 I'm a web developer, based in France.
 - 😀 I like to read, draw and prototype nice things in my free time.

-Currently working on my [tech blog](https://busy-coding-bee.netlify.app) with Gatsby JS ☀️
+Discover more on my website : [https://natachadev.fr](https://natachadev.fr) ☀️